 Gevo, Inc., understands that sustainability is more than just a marketing tool or selling point for its bio-based, renewable fuels.
 It’s also a metric that can be scientifically measured and documented.
 The sustainability of any product, along with ethical and credible sourcing, will be a guide for consumers who seek to do the right thing for the planet and its people.
-Manufacturers who wish to capitalize on the “sustainable” label seek to have confirmation by reputable third-party groups that act as watchdogs to prevent misuse of terms or misrepresentation, and this will only grow as the call to for sustainability becomes more urgent.
+Manufacturers who wish to capitalize on the “sustainable” label will seek to have confirmation by reputable third-party groups that act as watchdogs to prevent misuse of terms or misrepresentation, and this will only grow as the call to for sustainability becomes more urgent.

 Gevo has been certified by two such independent watchdog groups, the Roundtable on Sustainable Biomaterials, and the International Sustainability and Carbon Certification System.
 Through the approval of certification by these organizations, Gevo ensures that the sustainability of its feedstocks is confirmed by third-party review, and the resulting carbon emitted through the use of its fuels is a renewable resource.